-Tomatoes are the most popular vegetable grown in American gardens, and their fruit can be turned into dozens of different dishes after they’re ripe.
-They might be considered almost a perfect garden vegetable except for having to deal with the slippery seeds.
+Tomatoes are the most popular vegetable grown in American gardens, and once ripe, their fruit can be turned into dozens of different dishes.
+Tomatoes might be considered a near-perfect garden vegetable except for the slippery seeds.
 If you’ve often wished for a tomato without any seeds, you’re in luck.
 Tomato growers have developed a number of seedless tomato varieties for the home garden, including cherry, paste and slicing varieties.
 Growing seedless tomatoes is done exactly like you would any other tomato; the secret is in the seeds.

 Types of Seedless Tomato for the Garden

 Many of the earlier seedless tomatoes are almost completely free of seeds, but some of them fall a little short of this goal.
-“Oregon Cherry” and “Golden Nugget” varieties are cherry tomatoes, and both claim to be mostly seedless.
-You’ll find about ¼ of them with seeds, and the rest will be seed-free.
+‘Oregon Cherry’ and ‘Golden Nugget’ varieties are cherry tomatoes, and both claim to be mostly seedless.
+You’ll find about one-quarter of the tomatoes with seeds, and the rest will be seed-free.

 Where Can I Buy Seedless Tomatoes?